 Do I need an FMCSA PIN to update MCS-150?

-The FMCSA Portal authentication has historically been PIN-based — a 4-character alphanumeric code issued by FMCSA at carrier registration and required for any subsequent MCS-150 update.
-Carriers who lose their PIN can request a fresh one through the FMCSA Portal; the new PIN is mailed to the carrier's registered business address (one of the reasons keeping the address current matters) and takes 7-10 business days to arrive.
+FMCSA authentication was historically PIN-based - a short alphanumeric code issued by FMCSA at carrier registration and required for any subsequent MCS-150 update under the legacy systems.
+Carriers who lose their PIN can request a fresh one from FMCSA; the new PIN is mailed to the carrier's registered business address (one of the reasons keeping the address current matters) and takes 7-10 business days to arrive.

-For carriers in a hurry to file MCS-150 without a PIN, the workaround is to transition to the FMCSA Online Account authentication method.
-The Online Account uses login.fmcsa.dot.gov with an email-and-password credential plus optional multi-factor authentication.
-Once linked to the carrier's USDOT, the Online Account replaces the PIN for all future filings without requiring the mailed-PIN delay.
+For carriers in a hurry to file MCS-150 without a PIN, the modern path is Motus: create a free Login.gov account, sign in at motus.dot.gov, and connect it to the carrier's USDOT record.
+Once connected, Login.gov replaces the PIN for all future filings without requiring the mailed-PIN delay.

-Third-party filing services typically work through the FMCSA Portal using the carrier's PIN (collected at intake) or through a Power-of-Attorney arrangement that allows the service to file on the carrier's behalf without exposing the PIN.
-The POA approach is increasingly common because it avoids PIN-handling friction at scale.
+Third-party filing services typically work through FMCSA's systems using their own authorized access or a Power-of-Attorney arrangement that allows the service to file on the carrier's behalf without handling carrier credentials.
+The POA approach is increasingly common because it avoids credential-handling friction at scale.

 For deactivated carriers attempting to reactivate via fresh MCS-150, the PIN may already be tied to the deactivated USDOT.
 In most cases the original PIN still works; in unusual cases (significant data errors, identity verification needs) the carrier may need to re-establish authentication through FMCSA Field Office support before filing.